bestia-dev/mem6_game/mem6/README.md

 At least in modern browsers (Firefox and Chrome) we have the developer tools F12 and there is a console we can output to.
 So we can debug what is going on with our Wasm program.
 But not on smartphones !!
-I save the eroor and log messages in sessionStorage and this is displayed on the screen.
+I save the error and log messages in sessionStorage and this is displayed on the screen.

 ## Safari on iOS and FullScreen

 Apple is very restrictive and does not allow fullscreen Safari on iPhones.
-The workaround is to `Add to Homescreen` the webapp.
+The workaround is to `Add to HomeScreen` the webapp.

 ## PWA (Progressive Web App)